wagerc97/noxsensor-public/README.md

 ## Features
 - plug-and-play functionality
-- total acid and corrosion protection in special 3D printed housing
+- full logging featuring logrotate
+- auto-calibration to environment
 - out of the box Wi-Fi connection
-- logging all actions with logrotate
 - easy to install through shell script
-- auto-calibration to environment
+- total acid and corrosion protection in special 3D printed housing
-- E-mail communication in case of emergency or need for maintenance
+- sends E-mail alert in case of emergency or need for maintenance

 ## Retrospective
 Since this was already my second Raspberry Pi project, I was able to deepen my know-how in working with Raspberry Pi and implement new ideas.